dolan-in/dgman/README.md

 #### Mutate

-Using the `Mutate` function, before sending a mutation, it will marshall a struct into JSON and injecting the Dgraph [node type](https://docs.dgraph.io/query-language/#type-system) ("dgraph.type" predicate).
+Using the `Mutate` function, before sending a mutation, it will marshal a struct into JSON and injecting the Dgraph [node type](https://docs.dgraph.io/query-language/#type-system) ("dgraph.type" predicate).

 ```go
 user := User{